nikogura/nikogura.com/MVC-Ish.md

 A good library/model should be able to be exercised in many ways- by a CLI, by a web page, by other packages.
 Design this way and you’re doing your future self (and the rest of us too) a big favor.

-When you follow the suggested package layout above, this means the meat of your code will likely live under /pkg/<name>, and your CLI will be under /cmd.
+When you follow the suggested package layout above (in golang anyway), this means the meat of your code will likely live under /pkg/<name>, and your CLI will be under /cmd.
 The files under /cmd end up being an object lesson on how to exercise your libraries in /pkg.

 Here’s an external example of what I mean using a tool called gomason.
 The purpose of gomason is to build, test, sign, and publish binaries easily based off a config file:  https://github.com/nikogura/gomason
-Try another account

-You’ll note that publish.go  is just calling functions in https://github.com/nikogura/gomason/tree/master/pkg/gomason
+You’ll note that publish.go  is just calling functions in https://github.com/nikogura/gomason/tree/master/pkg/gomason .
 The functions, however, being under /pkg are fully available to be used by other libraries.

 The gomason tool only has a CLI view at this point in time, but there’s no reason why someone (maybe you!) could add a web UI to make it even more useful, adding an additional mechanism of exercising the same code.